-Gain on Sale of a Portion of the Investment in the Peak Gold JV.
-The Company recorded the \$32.4 million cash proceeds and the 809,744 shares of common stock, received from the CORE Transactions, at fair value and recognized a gain on sale of \$39.6 million.
-The Company valued the common stock consideration from the CORE Transactions consistent with the accounting guidance for non-monetary exchanges.
-The stock consideration was valued based on the implied fair value of the transaction in total less the cash proceeds.
-The total value of the transaction was equated to the value of the Company's 30.0% ownership in the Peak Gold JV, post the 30.0% membership interest transferred to KG Mining.
-As of the date of the transaction, the Company's investment in the Peak Gold JV had a zero balance, therefore the \$39.6 million gain approximates the full fair value of the JV Interest surrendered in the CORE Transactions.
+Gain on Sale of a Portion of the Investment in the Joint Venture Company.
+The Company recorded the \$32.4 million cash proceeds and the 809,744 shares of Common Stock, received from the CORE Transactions, at fair value and recognized a gain on sale of \$39.6 million for the six months ended December 31, 2020.
+The Company valued the Common Stock consideration from the CORE Transactions consistent with the accounting guidance for non-monetary exchanges.
+The stock consideration was valued based on the implied fair value of the CORE Transactions in total less the cash proceeds.
+The total value of the CORE Transactions was equated to the value of the Company's 30.0% ownership in the Peak Gold JV post the 30.0% membership interest transferred to KG Mining.
+As of the date of the CORE Transaction, the Company's investment in the Peak Gold JV had a zero balance; therefore the \$39.6 million gain approximates the full fair value of the CORE JV Interest surrendered in the CORE Transactions.